 1968: After recording their debut album, Led Zeppelin signed to the Atlantic Records label.
 The band’s manager, Peter Grant, had flown to New York City with the album’s master tapes and along with Jimmy Page, met with Atlantic president Ahmet Ertegun and his partner, Jerry Wexler.
 Unbeknownst to Grant, English singer Dusty Springfield had already put in a good word for the band to Wexler, who had produced Springfield’s “Dusty in Memphis” the previous month.
 Springfield was a friend of Led Zeppelin bassist John Paul Jones, who had previously been a member of her tour band.
 Ertegun offered Grant and the group a five year deal with a $200,000 advance, an unheard of amount of money for a group that no one had even heard yet.
 Led Zeppelin stayed with Atlantic for their entire career and Ertegun became a close friend to each member of the group.
 Ertegun later inducted the band into the Rock and Roll Hall of Fame in 1995 and after Ertegun’s death in 2006, Led Zeppelin reformed for one night to perform at a tribute concert for Ertegun in 2007.

-1970: George Harrison’s first solo single, “My Sweet Lord,” was released by Apple Records.
-The song became the first #1 single by a former Beatle in the US and UK and was the biggest-selling UK single of 1971.
+1970: George Harrison’s first solo single, “My Sweet Lord” backed with “Isn’t It a Pity,” was released by Apple Records.
+“My Sweet Lord” became the first #1 single by a former Beatle in the US and UK and was the biggest-selling UK single of 1971.
 Harrison had originally given the song to fellow Apple Records artist Billy Preston, who included it on his Encouraging Words album earlier in September.

 1970: Cat Stevens released his fourth album, Tea for the Tillerman.
 Containing some of his best-known songs such as “Wild World” and “Father and Son,” it became Stevens’ breakthrough hit in the US.
 It was his first LP to enter the top 100 in the US, making it all the way to #8, and was followed by four albums that all reached the top three.

-1989: Paul McCartney began the North American leg of his first North American tour since 1976 with the first of several shows a the Forum in Inglewood, CA.
+1989: Paul McCartney began the North American leg of his first world tour since 1976 with the first of several shows a the Forum in Inglewood, California.

 Betty Everett, soul singer and pianist best known for her biggest hit single, “Shoop Shoop Song (It’s In His Kiss),” was born in Greenwood, MS in 1939.